 The Nolah Signature’s sticker price is considered above-average for an all-foam mattress, but is on par with other all-foam models due to its thoughtful construction and cooling features.
 The Nolah Original 10 costs less than the Signature, while the Evolution 15 costs more.

-The Nolah Signature is available in standard sizes twin through California king.
+The Nolah Signature is available in standard sizes twin through California king, as well as a split king for adjustable beds.

 The Nolah Signature is available online through Nolah, who ships exclusively within the contiguous United States.